Mazda MX-5 (ND): 2018 update

 In late 2018, for the 2019 model year, the 2.0-litre engine was revised to generate 181 bhp and 151 lbft of torque, with the redline increased to 7,500 rpm, and a dual-mass flywheel was introduced to the powertrain.
 Externally, the car received a burgundy soft top and black 17-inch wheels.
 Interior upgrades include a telescoping steering column, a standard reverse camera, a reworked door opening mechanism, revised seat controls, and redesigned cupholders.

 In North America, the 2019 MX-5 has three variants, called Sport, Club, and Grand Touring in the US (GS, GS-P, and GT in Canada, respectively); all come with a 1998 cc engine rated at 181 bhp at 7,000 rpm and 151 lbft at 4000 rpm of torque.
 All come with a manual or automatic transmission, with the manual having a claimed fuel efficiency of 9.0 L/100km in city driving and 7.0 L/100km on highways.
 The automatic performs slightly better, at 9.0 L/100km in the city and 6.6 L/100km on highways.

 A GT-S trim was introduced in 2019 for the U.S., bringing the Club trim's limited-slip differential, Bilstein shock absorbers, and strut tower brace to the GT trim as well as a black roof on all hard-top models.
 In 2020, these became standard features in the GT trim, and the separate GT-S designation was retired.

 2021 update

 In December 2021, Mazda said the 2022 MX-5 would improve steering and body roll during hard cornering by braking the inner rear wheel.

 2024 update

 In February 2024, the ND3 received a new infotainment, new headlights with daytime running lamps and taillights with reverse lights, a new type of limited-slip differential, a revised steering rack, and a minor facelift.
 A 'dynamic stability control - track' mode could be enabled to partially disable the stability control and let the car achieve higher slip angles.

+On 3 June 2024, the Japanese-market Roadster RF delivery was suspended when it was found to have rewritten engine control software during power output tests.
+Deliveries of the Roadster RF resumed on 28 June 2024, following compliance with safety regulations and type approval.